toddgaunt/bastionburrow.com/content/thoughts-on-meditation-ater-establishing-a-daily-practice.md

 Title: Thoughts on meditation after establishing a daily practice
 Created: 2021-01-07
 Updated: 2021-01-07
+Updated: 2022-03-09
 Tag: Mindfulness
 Tag: Meditation
 === markdown ===
-Meditation used to seem both really cool and really lame to me.
+Meditation used to seem both really cool yet silly to me.
 In movies and books it is used by martial artists and monks to hone their senses to superhuman levels and achieve a state of metal supremacy.
 It seemed that with enough meditation these fictional characters could overcome impossible odds with willpower alone.
 Rock Lee from Naruto, Aang from Avatar: The Last Airbender, and the numerous protagonists from the Chinese martial arts movies that I watched as a kid left me impressed with eastern discipline and meditation especially.
+It made me want to be able to be that strong too.

 At the same time there are charlatans that play on these exaggerations of meditation that are portrayed in media.
 People are fooled into believing